Spirals-Team/test4repair-experiments/results/chart/15/jGenProg/readme.md

 Nb of EvoSuite Tests: 11

-Nb of Failing EvoSuite Tests: 11
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 6

 ## Patch 7 #  jGenProg+MinImpact With Seed 6

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.plot.PiePlot3D : 252